fusesource/build-scripts/ReadMe.md

 * releaseprepare does a "mvn release:prepare" setting the release-altGitURL property to the local git file system & release profile
 * releaseperform does a "mvn release:perform" setting the release-altGitURL property to the local git file system & release profile
+* check-offline-repository validates the contents of an offline repository by trying to build everything using only the artifacts provided

 # Scala